GraphQL API Testing Strategies

 The expected response?
 An error message that tells you that schema validation is correctly enforced, that the field "publisher" doesn't exist on the "Book" type.

 The tests should check for a 200 ok (graphql uses the response body for errors), an "errors" array in the response, and a specific error message that mentions the invalid field.
 This ensures descriptive error handling, without exposing internal details.
+Here's the query and expected error response:

 So, with those scenarios covered, you are ready to test!
-Now, let's talk about combinatorial query complexity.

 Best Practices for GraphQL API Testing